voice91/express/docs/Architecture/005-import-excelsheet.md

     - If no matching documents are found, add new entries and also update the respective data.
     - Ensure no empty row between the column names and the data rows.
 2. If Sheet Does Not Contain Id Columns:
-   - Always Add new data from the provided sheet (CLEAN_LENDERS) for the lenderProgrammes.
+   - Always add new data from the provided sheet (CLEAN_LENDERS) for the lenderProgrammes.
-   - Update the lenderInstitution data if find with LenderName else add new .
+   - If a matching LenderName is found, update the data for the corresponding lenderInstitution; otherwise, add a new entry.
-   - Update the lenderContact data if find with email else add new .
+   - If a matching email is found, update the data for the corresponding lenderContact; otherwise, add a new entry.
    - Ensure no empty row between the column names and the data rows.